jo/sync-tank/migrations.md

 ```
 As an application user
 I want to edit todo items even when my internet connection is unreliable
-so that I can continue to plan my life independently of the network quality.
+so that I can plan my life without worrying about network quality.
 ```

 This could be done by building full-fledged desktop or native apps or, to start simple, by transforming the already existing web application into a *Progressive Web App* that can be persisted by the browser.
 In any case, all the relevant application data has to be stored on the client.